alt text

 According to the Fact Sphere: "Edmund Hilary, the first person to climb Mt.
 Everest, did so accidentally, while chasing a bird."

-In the spirit of William Shakespeare: Thou art a reeky, ill-nurtured harpy.
+In the spirit of William Shakespeare: Thou art a weedy, ill-nurtured maggot-pie.